ScratchAddons/website-v2/content/docs/reference/addon-compatibility-checklist.md

   ```

 ## Stage Header
-New addons that add elements to the stage header must be compatible with the following addons by using the `stageHeader` space with the `addon.tab.appendToSharedSpace` API:
+New addons that add elements to the stage header must be compatible with the following addons by using their respective spaces with the [`addon.tab.appendToSharedSpace`](https://scratchaddons.com/docs/reference/addon-api/addon.tab/addon.tab.appendtosharedspace/) API:
 - 60FPS project player mode
 - Clone counter
 - Gamepad support